What to Wear in Yellowstone Sumer Packing List

 We saw many of the main attractions in Yellowstone and did some short hikes (no more than 2 miles).

 For this, my regular Nike sneakers did just fine.
-For the amount of walking we did, I found that my hiking boots would have been heavy and annoying.
+I found that my hiking boots would have been heavy and annoying for the amount of walking we did.

-If you are planning on doing more than two-mile hikes, then I’d probably recommend going with hiking boots.
+If you plan on doing more than two-mile hikes, I’d probably recommend hiking boots instead.
 I personally love my Salomon Hiking boots.
 I have a more narrow foot.

 Keen hiking boots are known to be one of the best/ favorite hiking shoes for those with a wider foot.